Skip to content

 Fishing net - Why vegans don't eat fish

-Strictly speaking, of course, not a single fish would have to die for us humans.
-Quite simply because fish consumption is not essential for our survival.
-But if we want to eat tuna, for example, other marine species have to die as well.
+But if you still want to eat tuna, for example, you have to live with the fact that other marine animals also die for it.
 According to WWF, about 40 percent of the world's fish catch is bycatch.
-Every year, 300,000 dolphins and small cetaceans, 250,000 hawksbill and leatherback turtles, and 300,000 seabirds alone die unintentionally.
-The bycatch amounts to around 38 million tons of unintentionally caught marine life.₅
+Every year, 300,000 dolphins and small cetaceans, 250,000 hawksbill turtles and leatherback turtles and 300,000 seabirds alone die unintentionally.
+The bycatch amounts to around 38 million tons of unintentionally caught marine life.5

 In addition to the bycatch, the fishing method of the dragged along the seabed also demands Trawling more deaths.
 Whoever wants to eat a fish therefore accepts not only a single, but several victims.